b1oo/image-generator/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and the Image Generator

 This project was bootstrapped with Create React App, then I modified app.js and app.css to create a random image generator.
 This has a variety of potential use cases.